MicrosoftDocs/m365copilot-docs/docs/index.md

 - **Make the most of your external data** by giving Copilot the ability to access and summarize your diverse datasets from different sources, enabling more comprehensive insights
 - **Use Copilot as a research aid**, letting Copilot find, summarize, and perform Q&A natively by using the dataset of your choice
 - **Surface the intelligence of Copilot** in Microsoft Search, ContextIQ, and more to enhance the ways your users are already searching for answers

-There are three main steps to set up a Graph connector: (1) Create a connection, (2) Register your schema, and then (3) Ingest your content to the Microsoft Graph.

 📖 Learn more: [Graph connectors overview](overview-graph-connector.md)